ndbroadbent/ndbroadbent.github.io/content/posts/2021-12-05-how-docker-saved-my-blog.md

 docker save hugo-alpine > hugo-alpine.tar.gz
 ```

 If I'm on a new computer, I can just run `docker load -i hugo-alpine.tar.gz` to load the `hugo-alpine` image into Docker.
-The nice thing is that this image is completely portable, and I can run it on Mac, Windows, or Linux.
-I just need to trust that Docker will continue to exist in the future, and that I'll always be able to run this kind of Docker image.
-I'm pretty sure that Docker is going to be around for a long time.

 I have a `dev` script that starts the `hugo` server and makes it available on port `1313`: